Sophia Magdalena of Denmark: Early tenure as Queen

 Queen Sophia Magdalena was of a shy and reserved character, and was never a member of the King's inner circle.
 At the famous amateur court theater of Gustav III, Sophia Magdalena is occasionally named as participator in the documents.
 In 1777, for example, she dressed as an Italian sailor and participated in a battle between Italian and Spanish sailors.
 Usually it was rather her role to act as the passive lady of games and tournaments, and to decorate the winner with the award.
 She did her ceremonial duties, but disliked the vivid lifestyle of the court around her outgoing spouse.

 As queen, she was expected to do a great deal of representation – more than what had been expected from previous queens due to her husband's adoration of representation.
 On formal occasions, she was at her best: she performed beautifully according to royal court etiquette, and was seen as dignified and impressive.
 For instance, on 17 September 1784, she cut the cord to let off the first air balloons from the Stockholm observatory.
 During the King's Italian journey in 1783–84, she hosted a grand formal public dinner every two weeks.
 During that time, she appeared at the Royal Swedish Opera and at the French Theater, but otherwise preferred her solitude.
 This attracted attention as during the absence of the King she had been expected to represent the royal couple all the more.

-Sophia appeared to have enjoyed nature trips in the country side with only one lady-in-waiting and two footmen, however, her country side visitations were stopped because it was deemed ‘unsuitable’.
+Sophia appeared to have enjoyed nature trips in the country side with only one lady-in-waiting and two footmen, however, her country side visitations were stopped because it was deemed 'unsuitable'.
 Several of her ladies-in-waiting were well known Swedish women of the era, among them The Three Graces: Augusta von Fersen, Ulla von Höpken and Lovisa Meijerfelt, as well as Marianne Ehrenström and Charlotta Cedercreutz, who were known artists.

-Sophia Magdalena was a popular Queen: the 22 July 1788, for example, during the absence of her spouse in Finland, several members of the Royal Dramatic Theater and the musical society Augustibröder, among them Bellman, took a spontaneous trip by boat from the capital to Ulriksdal Palace, where she was, and performed a poem by Bellman to her honor at the occasion of her name day.
+Sophia Magdalena was a popular Queen: on 22 July 1788, for example, during the absence of her spouse in Finland, several members of the Royal Dramatic Theater and the musical society Augustibröder, among them Bellman, took a spontaneous trip by boat from the capital to Ulriksdal Palace, where she was, and performed a poem by Bellman to her honor at the occasion of her name day.